griptape-ai/griptape/docs/griptape-cloud/structures/create-structure.md

 1. [Connect Your GitHub Account](https://cloud.griptape.ai/account) in your Griptape Cloud account
 1. Install the [Griptape Cloud GitHub app](https://github.com/apps/griptape-cloud/installations/new/) to any account or organization you'd like to pull code in from
     - Be sure to allow the app access to `All Repositories` or select the specific repositories you need
+1. Create a [Structure Config YAML](structure-config.md) in your repository

 You can now [create a Structure](https://cloud.griptape.ai/structures/create) by providing your GitHub repository information.
-Make sure that your repository has a [Structure Config YAML](structure-config.md).

 ### Quickstart With Samples and Templates